ros-tooling/cross_compile/DEVELOPING.md

   * Windows 10 (VS2019)
     * support installation via `pip`

-Though not all of these platforms may be supported yet, design decisions may not be made that rule out support for those platforms in the future.
+Though not all of these targets may be fully supported yet, design decisions may not be made that rule out support for those platforms in the future.